Publications

 A list of publications directly from our team, or produced as a result of our work.

-J. Trayford and C.M.
-Harrison
+James W. Trayford and Chris M. Harrison

-We introduce STRAUSS (Sonification Tools and Resources for Analysis Using Sound Synthesis) a modular, self-contained and flexible Python sonification package, operating in a free and open source (FOSS) capacity.
-STRAUSS is intended to be a flexible tool suitable for both scientific data exploration and analysis as well as for producing sonifications that are suitable for public outreach and artistic contexts.
-We explain the motivations behind STRAUSS, and how these lead to our design choices.
+We introduce strauss (Sonification Tools and Resources for Analysis Using Sound Synthesis) a modular, self-contained and flexible Python sonification package, operating in a free and open source (FOSS) capacity. strauss is intended to be a flexible tool suitable for both scientific data exploration and analysis as well as for producing sonifications that are suitable for public outreach and artistic contexts.
+We explain the motivations behind strauss, and how these lead to our design choices.
 We also describe the basic code structure and concepts.
 We then present output sonification examples, specifically: (1) multiple representations of univariate data (i.e., single data series) for data exploration; (2) how multi-variate data can be mapped onto sound to help interpret how those data variables are related and; (3) a full spatial audio example for immersive Virtual Reality.
-We summarise, alluding to some of the future functionality as STRAUSS development accelerates.
+We summarise, alluding to some of the future functionality as strauss development accelerates.

 Evaluating the efficacy of sonification for signal detection in univariate, evenly sampled light curves using astronify